March of 2019

 The City of Fredericton has awarded a grant to host a week-long photography camp for Fredericton youths (ages 12-18) with or without physical disabilities.
 This camp is LGBTQI+ friendly.
 Youths of all shapes, sizes, and personalities are welcome.

-My first exhibition in New Brunswick will feature new work from my
+Exhibition in New Brunswick will feature new work from

 lumière et mouvement – petite image

-I join Sue and Kathy Hooper, Fred Harrison, Philip Savage and Sophia Bella for the opening of the Hooper Studio Gallery 2018 season.
+Evelyn will join Sue and Kathy Hooper, Fred Harrison, Philip Savage and Sophia Bella for the opening of

-Join me at Hooper’s Studio in Hampton, N.B. on May the 26th for a Macro Photography Workshop.
+Join Evelyn at Hooper’s Studio in Hampton, N.B. on May the 26, 2018 for a Macro Photography Workshop.
 This workshop is limited to 7 participants.
 Macro capabilities required, either with a macro lens or a point and shoot with a macro setting.
 You will need a tripod if you have an SLR camera.
 Cost of the workshop is $60.
 Please bring a bag lunch.

 Email to register : firstname.lastname@example.org